kleidinc/master_iced_book/src/intro/how_to_learn.md

 # How to learn the right way?

-I find it mindboggling that throughout my whole life, while I was in school, high-school and even in university, no one ever told me how to learn.
-We had books, lectures, ... on how to learn lots of things, except on how to learn to learn.
+I find it mind boggling that throughout my whole life, while I was in school, high-school and even in university, no one ever told me how to learn.
+We had books, lectures, on how to learn lots of things, except on how to learn to learn.

 It's only after I started learning Rust at a 'mature' age, that I tried to understand